Is Lightsaber Combat a Martial Art?

 The popularity of lightsaber combat is evident in its widespread presence in popular culture.
 It has been featured in different media, including documentaries, TV shows and social media platforms.
 This extensive exposure has helped establish lightsaber combat as both a form of entertainment and a recognized martial arts practice.

-Lightsaber Combat as a Martial Art
+Can Lightsaber Combat Be Considered a Martial Art?

 jedi training with his lightsaber